Guardians of the Universe: Appearance

 The Guardians usually appear as diminutive, blue-skinned humanoids wearing red robes and white tabards bearing their crest, the Green Lantern symbol.
 The appearance of the male Guardians is modeled after former Prime Minister of Israel David Ben-Gurion.

 After their rebirth, the females are typically bald and appear younger than males.
 Their male counterparts tend to have short white hair, and to be more wrinkled and aged looking.
 One long going inconsistency between artists has been the relative size of the Guardians' heads to their short bodies, most artists designing them with larger heads, whereas others have been shown to draw near enough human-like proportional heads.
 Another difference has been their ears, which have been seen to be human-like, and on other occasions, to be pointed and elf-like.

 The Guardians' attire originally featured a long red robe with a stylized collar and their symbol emblazoned on the chest.
 Following their rebirth, this changed to them wearing a long red robe with a more scholarly collar, and a white tabard with their emblem on the chest area.
 They have also been shown by some artists to wear white undershirts, the sleeves of which can be seen sometimes under the robe's sleeves.
 Though their feet are not usually seen beneath their robes, they have been shown to wear red, pointed shoes.

 Guardians known by name

-It has been said that "Guardians do not take names", yet when Krona invaded Oa in the War of the Green Lanterns story-arc, he revealed that all Oans have names but have since forgotten them.
+It has been said that "Guardians do not take names".
+When Krona invaded Oa in the War of the Green Lanterns story-arc, he revealed that all Oans have names, but have since forgotten them.
 Nonetheless, a few of their lot have been named in the stories.
 It was eventually revealed that the reason for the Guardians having forgotten their names was because they had removed their own emotions to defeat Volthoom.
-Among them: